apalis-dev/apalis-mysql/README.md

 ## Storage Types

-- [`MysqlStorage`]: Standard polling-based storage.
+- [`MySqlStorage`]: Standard polling-based storage.
-- [`SharedMysqlStorage`]: Shared storage for multiple job types, reuses the connection.
+- [`SharedMySqlStorage`]: Shared storage for multiple job types, reuses the connection.

-The naming is designed to clearly indicate the storage mechanism and its capabilities, but under the hood the result is the `MysqlStorage` struct with different configurations.
+The naming is designed to clearly indicate the storage mechanism and its capabilities, but under the hood the result is the `MySqlStorage` struct with different configurations.

 ## Setting up

-You need a working Mysql server setup.
+You need a working MySql server setup.
 Here is a quick command using docker.

 ```sh